 Advanced

-From a technical standpoint, help desks often integrate with IT Service Management (ITSM) platforms.
+Help desks often integrate with IT Service Management (ITSM) platforms.
 They rely on Service Level Agreements (SLAs) to define response and resolution times.
 Many help desks use automation tools such as chatbots, self-service portals, and remote diagnostic software to handle common requests and reduce agent workload.

 Modern help desks support multichannel access, including phone, email, chat, and web-based ticket systems.
 Advanced analytics and reporting allow managers to track ticket volume, resolution rates, and agent performance.
 Integration with Configuration Management Databases (CMDBs) helps align issue resolution with infrastructure and asset management.